1. PROJECT: One Life

 no

-is included in the input, or when -
+Prefixis included in the input, or when -

 keywords are included before the first valid

-When performing Global Find with more than one separate keyword, users can simply separate them using a [SPACE] .
+When performing Global Find with more than one separate keyword, users can simply separate them using a [SPACE].

 The Find Command will interpret the input as separate words to be searched globally.